 You can expect a high quality of service while at the same time feeling like you could order another beer after your steak just to pontificate a bit more.

-If I'm you and I did not make a reservation I would eat at the bar, the view is good, the drinks are fabulous and the food is exactly what you'll be looking for.
+If you did not make a reservation, you might eat at the bar.
+The view is good, the drinks are fabulous and the food is exactly what you'll be looking for.

 Oh, the conversation possibilities are great as well.

 The dining room is full of energy and the view into the kitchen will give you your very own view of the “Kitchen Nightmares” scenario that could possibly play out if Gordon Ramsay was actually cooking in the kitchen.
 You’ll take a look at the beef cart and fall in love with red meat all over again and the drinks will drive you insane with the need to have more.